Generalized Navier-Stokes flows and applications to incompressible viscous fluids: Introduction

 In the viscous case, where the velocity obeys the Navier-Stokes system

 with a viscosity coefficient $\nu >0$, it is not so clear how to define a corresponding variational principle.
 Following the initial ideas in \cite{Nakagomi:81} and \cite{Yasue:83} we have considered a stochastic variational principle defined on stochastic Lagrangian flows.
-The classical action is defined for these flows and we have characterized the stochastic processes which are critical for the action as processes whose drift satisfies Navier-Stokes equation (c.f. \cite{Cipriano-Cruzeiro:07} for flows living on the flat torus and \cite{Arnaudon-Cruzeiro:10} for flows in a general compact Riemannian manifold).
-The abovementionned difficulties encountered in the Euler case to prove existence of critical paths remain in this setting.
+The kinetic \rm energy is defined for these flows and we have characterized the stochastic processes which are critical for the energy as processes whose drift satisfies Navier-Stokes equation (c.f. \cite{Cipriano-Cruzeiro:07} for flows living on the flat torus and \cite{Arnaudon-Cruzeiro:10} for flows in a general compact Riemannian manifold).
+Formally, when the viscosity coefficient vanishes, the Lagrangian flows become deterministic and we are back to the Arnold characterization of Euler Lagrangian paths.\rm

-So, in the spirit of Brenier's work, we introduce and study here a concept of generalized Lagrangian flows for the Navier-Stokes problem.

-We mention that another approach to Lagrangian trajectories for the Navier-Stokes equation as geodesics in a different geometric framework was considered in \cite{Watanabe:81}.
+We mention that another approach to Lagrangian trajectories for the Navier-Stokes equation as geodesics in a different geometric framework was considered in \cite{Watanabe:81} and \cite{Gl:97}.
 There the approach is deterministic: what is deformed to pass from Euler to Navier-Stokes is the geometry.
+Other related approaches are considered in \cite{Constantin-Iyer:08} and \cite{Eyink:10}.

+Actually these ideas are more general: replacing power~$2$ by some $q\ge 2$ in the energy functional, the stochastic processes on the flat torus which are critical for the energy have a drift satisfying the weighted porous media type equation